This article will help you to collect logs from Web SDK and Web RTC.

 - Fill in the username and password fields, e.g.:

-- Start an outbound call or answer the inbound one.
+- Start an outgoing call or answer the incoming one.

 - When you need to send your logs, push the Report button.